 There were at least fifteen Barefoot Mailmen.
 Besides Edward Ruthven Bradley, his son Louie, and James “Ed” Hamilton, they included Andrew Garnett, Charles W. Pierce, George Charter, Bob Douthit, Dan McCarley, Frederick Matthaus, Otto Matthaus, George Sears and a man known only as Stafford.
 The last carrier under contract, and probably the fastest, was Henry John Burkhardt.
 The last to walk the route were Edward “Ned” Peat and Dan Kelley from 1891-1893, but neither was under contract with the U.S. Postal Service.

 During the Barefoot Mailmen era (1885-1893), the carriers were referred to as beach walkists or beach walkers.
 Charles W. Pierce was the first to use the term Barefoot Mailman in 1939 in conversations with artist Stevan Dohanos who was painting murals of James “Ed” Hamilton for the West Palm Beach post office.
-The images in this article represent two of the six murals on display at the post office on Summit Boulevard in West Palm Beach.
+The images in this article represent three of the six murals on display at the post office on Summit Boulevard in West Palm Beach.
 The Palm Beach Post was the first to publish the term Barefoot Mailman in 1940.

 Based on the 1943 novel by Theodore Pratt, the comedy-adventure movie The Barefoot Mailman, starring Bob Cummings and Terry Moore, was released by Columbia Pictures in 1951.